acsone/click-odoo/README.rst

 Developement
 ~~~~~~~~~~~~

-To run test, type ``tox``.
+To run tests, type ``tox``.
 Tests are made using pytest.
-To run tests matching a
+To run tests matching
-specific keyword for, say Odoo 12 and python 3.6, use
+a specific keyword for, say, Odoo 12 and python 3.6, use
 ``tox -e py36-12.0 -- -k keyword``.

 This project uses `black <https://github.com/ambv/black>`_